sergeych/mp_stools/README.md

 ## sprintf!

 The most popular and knonwn stromg format tool exists only on late JVM platform, so I reimplement it in platofrm-portable way.
 Here are some examples, the reference is below it.
+We reporoduce the [Java 11 String.format() notation](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Formatter) as much as possible, with the following notable differences:

+- for argument number (`%1$12s`) is is possible also to use `!` instead of `$` (as the latter should be escaped in kotlin), e.g. `%1!12s` in that case is _also valid_
+- date/time per-plaftorm locales are not yet supported, everything is in English
+- time zone abbreviations are missing (system returns valid tz id like +01:00 instead), as kotlinx.time does not provide (yet?)

+see reference below

 ### Integers